 What is the dish that takes hours to make and minutes to disappear?
 Any clue?!

-Then Scroll down to know more.
+If then answer is no, or even yes, then Scroll down to know more.

 Other than being a scrumptious Middle Eastern Dish, rolling grape leaves is more of a therapeutic ritual that radiates rare comfort and sparks a particular thrill.